Google fights Spanish privacy order in court

 "Search engines are a fundamental part of the information society, and it would be attacking freedom of expression."

 Speaking before the trial started, Google executives said that it was a fundamental error for regulators to treat the engine as a publisher of information, rather than a distributor.

 "We are disappointed by the actions of the Spanish privacy regulator," said Peter Barron, Google's director of external relations, in a statement.

 "Spanish and European law rightly hold the publisher of material responsible for its content.
-Requiring intermediaries like search engines to censor material published by others would have a profound chilling effect on free expression without protecting people's privacy."'Right to forget'
+Requiring intermediaries like search engines to censor material published by others would have a profound chilling effect on free expression without protecting people's privacy."

 If Google is unsuccessful in its challenge, it will be forced to delete information about the individuals concerned from its Spanish site - as well as respond to another 88 cases also brought by the regulator.